UAchado/control-room/README.md

 # Control Room Documentation

 ## TODO
-- nat gw
+- check if nat gateway is working
-- third route table
 - better security policies
+- learn how to properly ssh into private subnets
 - key management
 - load balancer